Glynn D. Key Summer Intern Fellowship

 - Community service work

 - A genuine interest in and commitment to helping SELC foster a more diverse, inclusive, and equitable workplace

 - We value a demonstrated commitment to working with communities of color and other vulnerable communities

 - Must be a first-year law student attending and in good standing at an American Bar Association accredited law school

 - Must have a strong undergraduate and law school record

 - Must possess excellent writing skills

-Applicants to the Glynn D. Key Intern Fellowship must also submit a recommendation from a law professor, employer, volunteer supervisor, or advocacy partner describing the applicant’s strong interest or demonstrated commitment to Environmental Justice, as well as a one-page statement describing an experience working or volunteering to remedy or prevent an environmental injustice, or otherwise elaborate upon the applicant’s interest in working at the intersection of environmental law and racial justice.
+Applicants to the Glynn D. Key Summer Intern Fellowship must also submit a statement of interest (no more than one page).
+The statement of interest should describe an experience working or volunteering to remedy or prevent an environmental injustice, or otherwise elaborate upon the applicant’s interest in working at the intersection of environmental law and racial justice.
 If the work included advocacy partnerships, please describe the partners and the community in which you worked or volunteered.
 It may also be personal or academic experiences related to environmental justice as a means to describe interest in environmental justice work.

 SELC is an Equal Opportunity Employer committed to fostering an inclusive workplace environment.
 We are eager to welcome new team members who share this commitment.
 We still have much progress to make, but our goal is to create and maintain a staff that, at every level, reflects the rich racial and cultural diversity of the communities where we work and the clients that we serve.
 Persons of all backgrounds—including people of color, women, people with disabilities, veterans, and LGBTQ candidates—are strongly encouraged to apply.